pgaljan/blog/resume.md

 ------------------
 [Paul Galjan](mailto:galjan@gmail.com)
 -------------------
-### Summary
+#### Summary
-Technologist with proven experience managing the IT lifecycle across a broad set of domains and applications.
-Applies robust analytical approaches to develop strategic consensus for executable technical roadmaps for products and solutions ranging from late-research to mid-development stages and across market scale points.
+ > Technologist with proven experience managing the IT lifecycle across a broad set of domains and applications.
+Applies robust analytical approaches to develop strategic consensus for executable technical roadmaps for products and solutions ranging from late-research to mid-development stages and across market scale points|
-#### Current interests
-> - Data visualization & aggregation
-> - geoJSON techniques
-> - Programmable diagramming
-> - FinOps intelligence and modeling
-> - HW/SW Commodity management
-> - Process engineering

 #### Career Path
 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'dark' } }%%